platformsh/platformsh-docs/docs/src/configuration/routes/_index.md

 }
 ```

-That can be used, for example, for inbound request whitelisting, a feature of many PHP frameworks.
+That can be used, for example, for inbound hostname validation, a feature of many PHP frameworks.

 ## Route attributes